damax-solutions/api-auth-bundle/Resources/doc/api-key.md

 #### Add or remove

-The typical scenario is to store keys in database with caching in _Redis_, where keys disposable by their nature when ttl reaches zero.
+The typical scenario is to use database with caching in _Redis_, where keys are disposable by their nature when ttl reaches zero.
 This is an easy way to grant a temporary access to your API without making changes in the database.

 That being said, you need to define which storage is _writable_ i.e. add to or remove keys from: